The Right Truck for the Right Job

 Kujawa says with the trucks he uses for construction-type jobs he limits the GVW, so anyone can drive them.
 These vehicles tend to be International trucks with a GVW of 26,500.

-Kujawa says the biggest factor with his fleet of vehicles is that they are all diesel and all have automatic transmission, and he classifies his vehicles as basic work trucks.
+Kujawa says the biggest factor with his fleet of vehicles is that they are all diesel and all have automatic transmission, and he classifies his vehicles as basic

-Kujawa, who is the chairman of KEI?s board but considers himself retired, says he buys all the vehicles in his name and then leases them back to the company.
+Kujawa, who is the chairman of KEI?s board but considers himself retired, says he buys all the vehicles in his name and then leases them back to the company. ?That entitles me to the depreciation, deductions that come from the interest. ?At the same time the company can write it off as a lease,? he says.

 David Fiveash, former owner of GrassMaster Lawn Service in Albany, Georgia, offers some safety tips.
 One of those tips comes down to a familiar subject for landscapers; the size of the vehicle.
 He says having the right size vehicle is important. ?You can damage what you?re hauling trying to pack and stack your goods and also lots of times it is very unsafe (to over-pack small vehicles),? he says.

-In addition, a smaller truck might initially be less expensive, but it also means more trips, Fiveash explains. ?Those extra trips can cost you a lot of money,? he says.
+In addition, a smaller truck might initially be less expensive, but it also means more trips, Fiveash explains. ?Those extra trips can cost you a lot of

 After all these factors are taken into consideration, the biggest decision a landscape contractor will have to make, many experts agree, is choosing a dealer. ?It is important to pick a dealership geared toward the commercial market,?
 Snodgrass emphasizes. ?They are accustomed to dealing with (landscape) ownerships.?